 The remainder of the day is free to rest up, grab some lunch, wander the streets of the city or check out some local markets and shopping.
-At 5 p.m. meet Ron in the lobby of the hotel .We wlll have a welcome drink followed by dinner and then a visit to a pub with some local traditional music.
-Welcome Dinner included.
+At 5 30 p.m. meet Ron your tour director in the lobby of the hotel .We wlll have a welcome drink followed by dinner at the hotel .
+Breakfast and Dinner included.

-Pressing on to Calton Hill and the Old Royal High School (Walter Scott was a pupil) we get good views across the Old Town, its Royal Mile and to Holyrood Palace.
+We then return to Edinburgh to the part of Edinburgh known as Old Town, the Royal Mile and Holyrood Palace.
 Along the Royal Mile are a number of locations with strong Gaelic publishing associations.Carrubers Close gives access to Old St Paul’s - the Episcopalian church most associated with the Jacobites who supported Bonnie Prince Charlie.
 In Robert Louis Stevenson's Kidnapped (1886) the exploits of Alan Breck were developed from those of John Roy Stewart who was ‘out’ with the Prince in 1745.
-As we turn left into South Bridge we catch a glimpse on our right of Register House was paid for the sale of the forfeited estates of those Highland chiefs who were ‘out’ in 1745.

-After the Castle Tour concluded around 4 p.m., you have free time for the rest of the evening.
+After the Castle Tour concluded around 3pm you have free time for the rest of theafternoon and evening.
 You will be left on your own to meander through the side streets, shop or have an afternoon pint.
 Dinner is on your own tonight.
-After dinner an (optional) escorted pub tour with Ron and friends.
-Breakfast and lunch included.
+Breakfast .included

 Edinburg Skyline Sandy Bells Pub